patriciaschaffer/llm-models-not-agents/README.md

-# llm-models-not-agents
-Reframing LLMs: not agents, but probabilistic mirrors shaped by us.

-# LLMs Are Not Agents — And That Matters
+## LLMs Are Not Agents — And That Matters

 This repository proposes a simple shift in framing with far-reaching implications: